Trademark vs. Copyright: Which Do You Need?

 Like trademarks, copyrights DO NOT have to be registered in order to exist.
 However, registration entitles you to certain legal protections, like statutory damages in addition to actual damages if the copyright is infringed.

-To learn more about intellectual property and protect the intellectual property that supports your business, talk to an experienced New York small business lawyer today.
+To learn more about intellectual property and protect the intellectual property that supports your business, contact us at (800) 976-4904.

 Franchise ChannelWhat Our Clients Say About The Internicola Law Firm

 - Business Transactions